 How to get from EWR Airport to New York City Centre

 To travel to Midtown Manhattan in NYC from EWR Airport you will need to take either a taxi, train or bus.
-The quickest option is of course by taxi.
+The quickest option is of course by talking a Newark Liberty Airport taxi.
 Taxis are metered from the airport, so you can expect to pay around USD$50 (43.80€) and the journey will take around 30 minutes, in low traffic.
 If you take the train, it will involve a few more transfers, costing USD$12.50 (10.70€).
 Finally, there is an express bus option from the airport, which takes just over an hour (traffic dependent) and costs USD$18.00 (15.40€).

 Comparison of the options

 How to take the train from EWR Airport to city centre of New York

 The train journey is the cheapest and fastest of the public transport options due to the avoidance of notorious traffic into NYC.
 Having said that, there are more stops associated with taking the train, so if you are happy to make the transfers it is a good option for those on a budget.
 You will need to take the AirTrain (which runs around all the terminals) from the airport to connect with other train services out of New Jersey (such as Amtrak and NJ Transit) at Newark Liberty International Airport Station.
 From here, you can take the NJ Transit train straight through to New York Penn Station in Midtown Manhattan.
 The journey (including transfers) should only take around 45 minutes.
 It can also be quicker in peak times as trains are more frequent.

 How much does the train cost from EWR Airport to New York city centre?